ivanlokas/genetic-algorithm-keyboard-layout-optimization/README.md

 #### Crossover
 + Split and fill
-  + <i>Crossover operator implementation that takes the left side of the string layout, of the first parent, and appends the missing characters from the string layout from the second parent, in the order they appeared.<i>
+  + <i>Crossover operator implementation that takes the left side of the string layout, of the first parent, and appends the missing characters from the string layout from the second parent, in the order they appeared.</i>

 #### Mutation
 + Swap characters
-  +  <i>Mutation operator implementation that swaps characters with a given probability.<i>
+  +  <i>Mutation operator implementation that swaps characters with a given probability.</i>

 ## Fun TODO ideas
 + Implement different ways to calculate the punishment by adding support for typing with multiple fingers, e.g. [touch typing](https://en.wikipedia.org/wiki/Touch_typing)